 We get lots of questions about our different screen protector materials and which one to order.
 We strive to have a lot of information on our main protective material page, but with so much information all in one place, it's hard to absorb it all!
 So let's address a question that is asked almost daily:

-Photodon's highly scratch-resistant oleophobic 9HO screen protective film is a rockstar in Photodon’s film lineup.
-Not only is it one of the most scratch resistant films available on the market, it is extremely clear.
+Photodon's highly scratch-resistant oleophobic 9HO screen protectpr material is a rockstar in Photodon’s lineup.
+Not only is it one of the most scratch resistant materials available on the market, it is extremely clear.
 It’s easy to clean, affordable and — unlike tempered glass — it's shatterproof.